 Ready for Takeoff: No phone.
 No apps.
 No Worries.

 In a time when technology wasn’t as advanced, communication with my parents would be infrequent at best while I was gone.
 Flight Aware wasn’t an app; no one had even heard of an app.
 A safe landing would be confirmed only by calling the airline directly.
 No one had cell phones back then, especially kids.
 There was no such thing as Life360 or mSpy Child Tracker.
 Archaically, once I left, they’d have to sit tight and wait for me to call…from a landline.
 (I know, we were practically barbarians!).
 How could they even consider letting me go so far away under such conditions?
 It’s shocking.
 There are some helicopter parents out there who are having heart palpitations just reading about this.
 Ironically, they didn’t seem as worried as parents today who have access to so many more resources.
 Granted, times have changed.

 Ready for Takeoff: Preparation Was Key?

 Preparation for this adventure, for me, was minimal.
 Sister Rita, our middle school history teacher, talked about the event, but I’m sure I paid little attention at the time.
-Even though I couldn’t wait to go, my enthusiasm was far too distracting for me to pay mind to her droning speeches about the things we’d see or endless lectures about proper behavior.
+Even though I 13 ready for takeoff, my enthusiasm was far too distracting for me to pay mind to her droning speeches about the things we’d see or endless lectures about proper behavior.
 All year long, I’d paid attention in class and felt pretty well-acquainted with the landmarks and museums we’d be visiting.
 Never had I been in trouble.
 I was fully aware of how to behave in public.
 Therefore, I was sure her warnings didn’t pertain to me, anyway.
 Ignorantly, I decided I knew everything I needed to know.
 I was ready for takeoff.